vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 - *2023 Nickel & Nickel Grand Sky Vineyard Chardonnay*.
 (9/10) Incredibly good, smooth, bright lime aftertaste.
 - *2024 Elio Perrone Moscato d'Asti Sourgal*.
 (6/10).
 Sparkling, sweet, honeyed, light.
 A bit too low alcohol, and perhaps too smooth.
 No complex flavors.
 - *Belvino Prosecco Extra Dry*.
 (5/10).
 Cheap and just OK.
 Good for mixing in a spritz.
+- *Ca'Belli Extra Dry Prosecco* (7/10).
+Not bad at all, very good in a spritz.
+A good value option.
+- *La Marca Prosecco*.
+(9/10).
+For mid-range prosecco, this is as good as it gets.
+Crisp, refreshing, and very bubbly.

 #### Orange